Start Your Candle Making Business Right

 - Pillar candles (must use a soy pillar blend wax)

-It would be best to start off small.
-So if you know you want to do more than just container candles, then maybe start with container candles and votives or containers, votives and melts.
+It would be best for your candle making business to start off small.
+So if you know you want to do more than just container candles, then start with container candles and votives or containers, votives and melts.
 If you are wanting to specialize in more decorative, unique candles, then I would focus on only those at first until you get a good system down.
-For example, Chunk Candles take quite a bit more time than just regular container candles, and the same goes for Swirl candles, layered candles and if you’re using whipped wax toppings (all 3 of those recipes are in my soy candle making book)
+For example, Chunk Candles take quite a bit more time than just regular container candles.
+The same goes for Swirl candles, layered candles and if you’re using whipped wax toppings (all 3 of those recipes are in my soy candle making book)

 Once you figure out what you want to specialize in first, you need to decide on what fragrances you want to start out with.

 Now candles are a very “seasonal” product, so you need to consider that when choosing your first few fragrances if you want to start out well.
 I would choose a couple tried and true “classics” such as good old Vanilla.
 Below is a list of some “classic” candle scents that do well year round: